What We Do

 - Dance classes for over 60s supported by Active Surrey Fund reaching over 30 people from the local area

-- Several circus skills and movement workshops for the Scouting Association, across their Summer camps and regular meet-up, engaging with over 200 children and adults.
+- Circus skills and movement workshops for the Scouting Association, Stanwell Moor Village Hall and Community wellbeing Gardens, Ashford Youth Club, and Dynamo Ukraine, engaging with over 200 children and adults.

 Sunbury Embroidery Gallery commission for its 25th Anniversary